-The bill amends The Fiscal Code of Pennsylvania, specifically the act of April 9, 1929, by adding a new section that addresses the retrofitting of residential high-rise buildings with automatic fire sprinkler systems.
-This new section, designated as Section 103-G, grants cities of the first class the authority to determine participation in property tax abatement or real property tax relief programs.
-The purpose of these programs is to incentivize investments aimed at retrofitting residential high-rise buildings with automatic fire sprinkler systems and associated monitoring or detection devices.
+The bill amends The Fiscal Code, originally enacted on April 9, 1929, by adding a new section that grants first-class cities the authority to establish property tax abatement or real property tax relief programs.
+These programs are intended to incentivize investments in retrofitting residential high-rise buildings with automatic fire sprinkler systems and associated monitoring or detection devices.
+This initiative aims to enhance fire safety in high-rise residential structures.

 Statutes/Laws affected: Printer's No. 2044 (Jun 27, 2025): P.L.343, No.176